Beating Depression

 will reset your serotonin, dopamine and testosterone.

-Earthing/grounding declutters your blood cells.
+Grounding declutters your blood cells.

 Step outside every day in bare feet and walk on soil or sand for five minutes.